ReitanSora/golden_automation/README.md

 ## Environment Variables

-The environment variables should be of the following form:
+The environment variables should be of the following form in the .env file:

-- SHAREPOINT_EMAIL="Here you varaible"
+- SHAREPOINT_EMAIL="Here you variable"
-- SHAREPOINT_PASSWORD="Here you varaible"
+- SHAREPOINT_PASSWORD="Here you variable"
-- SHAREPOINT_URL_SITE="Here you varaible"
+- SHAREPOINT_URL_SITE="Here you variable"
-- SHAREPOINT_SITE_NAME="Here you varaible"
+- SHAREPOINT_SITE_NAME="Here you variable"
-- SHAREPOINT_DOC_LIBRAY="Here you varaible"
+- SHAREPOINT_DOC_LIBRAY="Here you variable"
-- FOLDER_NAME="Here you varaible"
+- FOLDER_NAME="Here you variable"
-- FILE_NAME=Here you varaible
+- FILE_NAME="Here you variable"
-- FILE_NAME_PATTERN=Here you varaible
+- FILE_NAME_PATTERN="Here you variable"

 ### FILE_NAME Variable